 Is the issue that you wish to report the subject of any legal proceedings or litigation?
 If so please give details:

 In an email of 19 December 2014 Sam Hewett, Operations Coordinator of ShelterBox International, wrote:

 “We look forward to the results of the investigations of the Charity Commission.
 Special Branch have also been in contact with ShelterBox, and we have no doubt that they will also have been making investigations with Hand in Hand for Syria.”

 The Charity Commission’s response to the above submission is here.

 In March 2016 a further submission containing images of a Hand in Hand for Syria staff member posing with weapons, including an anti-aircraft gun and a shoulder-launched surface-to-air missile, was made to the Charity Commission.
-See also Regulator rejects complaint about ‘charity worker’ who allegedly posed with weapons and Hand in Hand for Syria attempts to distance itself from worker who posed with weapons.
+The Commission’s response to this follow-up complaint is here.

 Please view this video and visit the home page of this blog for further context to the material contained in this post.